pypa/pipx/README.md

 *pipx uses the word "binary" to describe a CLI application that can be run directly from the command line.
 These files are located in the `bin` directory of a Python installation, alongside other executables.
 Despite the name, they do not necessarily contain binary data.*

 ## Overview
-Python and PyPI allow developers to distribute code with "console script entry points".
+Python and PyPI allow developers to distribute code with "console scripts".
 These scripts let users call into python code from the command line, effectively acting like standalone applications.

 `pipx` is a tool to install and run any of the thousands of Python applications available on PyPI in a safe, convenient, and reliable way.
 Not all Python packages have entry points, but many do.